-A. Background & Motivation
+A. Background and motivation

 Quantum computers offer the promise of executing some computational tasks exponentially faster than classical computers.
 This suggests a violation of the extended Church-Turing thesis, which says that any physically realizable model of computation can be efficiently simulated by a classical Turing machine.
 Indeed, quantum computers were originally proposed as a means of simulating quantum mechanical systems [1], a task considered classically hard.
 There has been much progress toward identifying classically difficult problems that quantum computers can solve efficiently, such as integer factorization [2], simulating Hamiltonian dynamics [3-5], and extracting information about solutions of high-dimensional linear systems [6].
 A significant milestone for the field of quantum computing is the first demonstration that a quantum device can perform computational tasks that a classical device with comparable resources cannot.
-This milestone has been called quantum supremacy [7, 8], quantum advantage, or a proof of quantumness [9], and has instigated numerous theoretical proposals and experimental efforts.
+This milestone has been called quantum supremacy [7,8], quantum advantage, or a proof of quantumness [9], and has instigated numerous theoretical proposals and experimental efforts.
 However, there remain formidable technological challenges to building quantum computers, requiring both theoretical and experimental progress in architecture design, fault tolerance, and control.
 Various proposals for quantum advantage have addressed these challenges in different ways, by making trade-offs between ease of experimental demonstration, ease of verification, security guarantees, and practical applications.

 Analog quantum simulation [10], i.e., using one manybody quantum system to simulate another, is a natural approach to demonstrating quantum advantage.
-By building quantum systems with tunable (but perhaps non-universal) Hamiltonians, one can emulate a large class of Hamiltonians that may be difficult to simulate classically.
-Since it directly encodes hard problems into controllable quantum systems, analog simulation arguably mitigates many of the issues faced by digital approaches [11, 12].
-Furthermore, analog simulation avoids Trotter error and other sources of algorithmic error in digital quantum simulation [13, 14].
-Indeed, analog simulations of systems with hundreds of qubits have already been performed [15].
+By building quantum systems with tunable (but perhaps nonuniversal) Hamiltonians, one can emulate a large class of Hamiltonians that may be difficult to simulate classically.
+Since it directly encodes hard problems into controllable quantum systems, analog simulation arguably mitigates many of the issues faced by digital approaches [11,12].